damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 ---
 layout: markdown_page
 title: "Marketing"
 ---

-# GitLab Marketing mission: GitLab for All!
+# GitLab Marketing Mission: GitLab for All!

 We think GitLab (.com, CE, and EE) can help developers, designers, IT workers, marketers, and everyone in between improve collaboration.